proplot-dev/proplot/docs/quickstart6.rst

 `~matplotlib.axes.Axes.text`.
 The label format can be changed by passing a ``labels_kw`` dictionary of settings (e.g.
 ``labels_kw={'fontsize':12}``) and with the ``precision`` keyword arg.
-For grid box labels, the label color is automatically chosen based on the luminance of the underlying box color.
+Label colors are automatically chosen based on the luminance of the underlying box or contour color.

 .. code:: ipython3